stormalf/chibicc/README.md

 ## release notes

 1.0.22.9    Reporting fix from 1.0.23 (ISS-187) and activating overlapping range detection.
 Defining GNUC version 2 because some projects handle compilation directives for INTEL_COMPILER or GNUC only.
 Fixing ISS-191 some extended assembly not managed found during php-src compile.
 Fixing ISS-192 with asm at global level.
 Fixing ISS-193 segfault due to type null when dealing with atomics functions (temp fix).
 Fixing issue with duplicate tentative (reworking scan_globals) and fixing segfault due to wrong builtin_frame_address.
 Fixing issue with bitfield2.c.
 Fixing regression on util-linux if GNUC is defined.
 Fixing issue with extended assembly when %w1 inside templates.
+Adding detection of undeclared function (because during configure it can detect wrong support if chibicc returns always 0 even if the source contains undeclared functions).

 ## old release notes